CallMeLeopoldo/InnuosTechExercise/README.md

 ## `@reduxjs/toolkit 1.7.1`
 ## `react-router-dom 6.2.1`

-All of the dependencies can be installed using:
+All of the dependencies can be installed by:

+First accessing the client folder:

+## `cd client`

+and execute the command:

+## `npm install`

+To install one of the dependencies, execute the command:

 ## `npm install --save <dependency-name>`